 4. Clean, fresh quality air is recirculated back into the room.

 Easy tap electronic controls with about three levels of air cleaning added with Turbo Clean setting & 2, 4, & 8 hour timer.
-Electronic filter replacement reminders are an added bonus.
+Electronic replacement reminders are an added bonus.

-A majority of physicians that suggest a brand of air purifier for treatment prefer the Honeywell brand.
+A majority of physicians that suggest a brand of best air purifier for treatment prefer the Honeywell brand.

 #3 – Germ Guardian AC5000E

 The GermGuardian AC5000E is a 28-inch tower that offers multiple levels of cleaning in order to provide fresh and clean air to breathe in.
-Not only does it kill airborne bacteria and viruses, but it also gets rid of allergens, odors and mold spores in the air.
+Not only does it kill airborne bacteria and viruses, but it also gets rid of allergens, odors and mold spores in air.
 Rated 125+ by CADR, the air purifier works very well in medium to large rooms.
 What’s impressive about the GermGuardian is that it is capable of running in an ultra-quiet mode, thereby making it ideal for use during sleeping hours as well.

-The True HEPA filters of AC5000E captures at least 99.97% of the allergens present in the air.
+The True HEPA filters of AC5000E captures at least 99.97% of the allergens present in air.
 This includes household dust, mold spores, pollens from plants, pet dander and even particles that are as small as 0.3 microns (in terms of size).
-By getting rid of up to 99.97% allergens, the filter improves the air quality drastically.
-What’s more, it is not just one layer of filtering from the True HEPA filters because the device has a Charcoal Filter present inside too, which reduces the odors and conducts its level of cleaning.
-Then there is the pre-filter which captures the larger particles present in the air, like pet hair and lint.
+By getting rid of up to 99.97% allergens, the filter improves air quality drastically.
+What’s more, it is not just one layer of filtering from the True HEPA filters because the device has a Charcoal present inside too, which reduces the odors and conducts its level of cleaning.
+Then there is the pre-filter which captures the larger particles present in air, like pet hair and lint.

 Another unique feature of the GermGuardian AC5000E which makes it so worthwhile is its UV-C light feature.
 UV-C light is something that is used in hospitals for the purpose of sanitizing.
 It has been proven to kill airborne viruses and bacteria by permanently damaging their DNAs.
-Also, the filter does not emit ozone.
+Also, it does not emit ozone.

 There are many reasons to get the AC5000E.
 Not only does it make a great addition to your home but it also works very well as a gift, especially for smokers.
 Also, the filter is very low maintenance because it is easy to clean.
 One simply has to take out the filter and wash it in the sink.
 After that, just allow it to air dry and pop it back into the filter and you’re good to go!